mtriple/MT-qp/README.md

 Notic 45
 ```
-when you use "select * from" , you will allow your table column indexs to be stored in the form to be used later.
+when you use "select * from" , you will allow your table columns indexs to be stored in the form to be used later.
 if you select only few columns your referenced indexs will be based on your select. go to "Notic 50"
 ```

 Notic 46
 ```
-this array should always contion double quotation, cuase the printer search using it before hiding the columns :
+this array should always contion double quotation, because the printer search using it before hiding the columns :
 $skiped_Column = array("");
 if you renamed your columns in the select statement, you should type the new name in the $skiped_Column .
 e.g : " select id as user_id from" then $skiped_Column should be :